survivejs/webpack-book/manuscript/04_what_is_webpack.md

 ## Additional Control Through Plugins

-Although loaders are useful, they don’t provide enough power for more advanced tasks. **Plugins** allow you to intercept **runtime events** provided by webpack.
+Although loaders can do a lot, they don’t provide enough power for more advanced tasks. **Plugins** allow you to intercept **runtime events** provided by webpack.
 A good example is bundle extraction performed by `ExtractTextPlugin`.

 The plugin works in tandem with a loader that captures files to extract out of the bundle and into a file of its own.
 Otherwise the CSS would end up in the resulting JavaScript.
 The *Separating CSS* chapter discusses this idea in detail.